joergmlpts/weather/README.md

 # weather.py
-This command-line tool obtains weather forecasts for the US from the National Weather Service.
+This command-line tool retrieves weather forecasts for the US from the National Weather Service.
 Regular and hourly weather forecasts are supported.
-Alerts are shown if there are any.
+Alerts are displayed if there are any.
 A forecast location can be specified; it defaults to a location obtained from the IP address.

 ## Usage

-This is a command-line tool.
-It is usually called without command-line arguments.
+This is a command-line utility.
+It is usually called with no command-line arguments.
 This is the command for Linux and macOS:

 ```
 ./weather.py